CSaP

 A group has been created in order to allow communication, sharing of information, etc.

-Students are invited to send me an email including their name, surname, student ID (matricola), and institutional email address in order to be added to the group.
-The group will be used for last-minute communications and for sharing course materials such as code and slides.
+Students must send an email including their name, surname, student ID (matricola), and institutional email address in order to be added to the group.
+The group will be used for last-minute communications and for sharing course materials and instructions regarding the project and the exam.
 Students should use their institutional email address (lastname.studentID@studenti.uniroma1.it) to get added to the group.

 Objectives